-FAQ for Secured Loans
+Secured Loans FAQs

-If you are a UK resident and you are homeowner or mortgage holder with enough equity in your property to serve as security against the loan then the answer is yes!
+If you are a UK resident and you are a homeowner or mortgage holder with enough equity in your property to serve as security against the loan then the answer is yes!

 If you are approved for a secured loan and you intend to settle the balance as quickly as possible then it’s always a good idea to let us know beforehand so that we can find the most suitable product based on your individual needs and requirements.
 Most lenders have early repayment charges that are equivalent to 8 weeks of interest on the remaining balance at the time of repayment.
 However, the actual rates can vary considerably from one lender to the next.

 A secured loan can be used for absolutely anything – as long as it is within the law.
 Home improvement, the consolidation of debt and the financing of once-in-a-lifetime holidays, weddings and other celebrations are just a few of the reasons that people apply for this type of credit.
 As long as you can pay the loan back and you have the required security, most lenders are completely indifferent as to why you are applying for finance.

 Whereas most unsecured loans are only available between 1 and 5 years, secured loans have much longer repayment options available.
 With a secured loan, you typically have between 5 and 25 years to repay the outstanding balance, although it is important to remember that you will obviously be charged more interest for an increased loan term.
 However, the monthly repayments themselves will be more affordable the further you stretch them out.